Since 2006, the NOAA Marine Debris Program has supported efforts to remove marine debris from the Papahānaumokuākea Marine National Monument.

 Each fiscal year (October through September), the Marine Debris Program offers funding that supports locally driven, community-based marine debris removal projects.
 These projects benefit coastal habitat, waterways, and wildlife including migratory fish.

 Active Removal Projects

-The Ocean Plastic Recovery Project and partners will remove and analyze debris from the Katmai National Park, as well as evaluate the best methods for recycling and sustainable disposal.
+The Ocean Plastics Recovery Project and partners will remove and analyze debris from the Katmai National Park, as well as evaluate the best methods for recycling and sustainable disposal.